Colleges, School and Institutes

 Since 2012 I have been involved in a larger collaborative research project, Crafts of World Literature, initiated by myself and Dr Ben Etherington (Western Sydney University, Australia).
 We have thus far staged three international conferences and colloquia (Crafts of World Literature, 2012; Poetic Craft and White Settler Colonialism, 2013; Craft Wars, 2014), and convened a panel at the MLA 2018 (Crafts of World Literature: Materials, Genres, Forms) and a stream of panels at ASAUK 2018 (African Literature: Communities, Collaborations, Crafts & Crossings).
-We have also produced special issues of the Journal of Commonwealth Literature (2014) and Wasafiri (2016).
+We have also produced special issues of the Journal of Commonwealth Literature (2014), Wasafiri (2016) and The Cambridge Quarterly (2020).

 Willingness to take PhD students